DheerajJoshi/ansible_kubernetes/README.md

 # Ansible : Playbook Kubernetes

-The aim of this project is to deploy a simple Kubernetes cluster on Vagrant using kubeadm.
+The aim of this project is to deploy a Kubernetes cluster on Vagrant instances.

 ## Getting Started